 My work is often inspired by concepts that are, at present, not mainstream thinking.
-The field of energy healing and how frequency, vibration and intent have an ability to heal us inspirates my artwork today.
+The field of energy healing and how frequency, vibration and intent have an ability to heal inspires my artwork today.

 Mono prints are often the vehicle I use to express my conceptual work.
-Translucent layering, unique textures from hand rubbing ink onto paper, overlying text and figurative imagery are brought together to make an intriguing statement.
+Translucent layering of ink, unique textures from hand rubbing ink onto paper, overlying text and figurative imagery are brought together to make an intriguing statement.

-I'm a San Francisco native whose parents worked in creative fields.
-After graduating from CCA in Oakland, I enjoyed many years working as a graphic artist before turning my attention to the fine arts - initially returning to the figure and later in-depth exploration in fine art printmaking.
+I'm a San Francisco native raised in the Mission District by my beautiful mother who immigrated from Nicaragua.
+Both of my parents had successful careers in creative fields.
+I grew up surrounded by art, fashion and art projects.
+After graduating from CCA (California College of the Arts) in Oakland, I enjoyed many years working as a graphic artist before turning my attention to the fine arts - initially returning to the figure and later in-depth exploration in the fine art of printmaking.